Online NLRB decisions are offered in PDF format. Slip opinions are subject to revision before publication in bound volumes.

 The Board decisions listed here are not intended or appropriate for publication and are not binding precedent, except with respect to the parties in the specific case.
 The Board began posting unpublished decisions on February 4, 2011.

-On January 4, 2012, President Obama named three individuals as “recess appointments” to the National Labor Relations Board.
-On June 26, 2014, the United States Supreme Court issued its decision in NLRB v.
+On January 4, 2012, three individuals were named as recess appointments to the National Labor Relations Board.
+On June 26, 2014, the United States Supreme Court ruled in NLRB v.
 Noel Canning, 134 S. Ct.
-2550 (2014), holding that these appointments to the Board were not valid.
-Below is a list, compiled by the NLRB, of contested cases in which one or more of these challenged appointees participated in the issuance of a decision.
+2550 (2014), that these appointments to the Board were not valid.
+Below is a list of contested cases in which one or more of these appointees participated in the issuance of a decision.

 After a Regional Director issues a complaint in an unfair labor practice case, an NLRB Administrative Law Judge hears the case and issues a decision and recommended order, which can then be appealed to the Board in Washington.
 If no exceptions are filed, the judge's order becomes the order of the Board.
 An administrative law judge's decision is not binding legal precedent in other cases unless it has been adopted by the Board on review of exceptions; these judges function much like trial court judges hearing a case without a jury.